osmonoh/decent-api/README.md

 # REST API

 This is my first backend project where I created a small REST API with frontend page introducing the API, offering some interactive examples of requests and responses, as well as documentation.
+It is deplyed on Heroku.
 These are some of the technologies and approaches employed in the project:

 - MVC design pattern
 - Node.js with Express